 The visual inspection of drill hole collars revealed that some of the collar elevations were out-of-line with the trending topographic profile on the north-south drill sections.
-The Bradshaw drilling area is generally flat with very little outcrop and so it is obvious that any drill holes within 20-50 metres of each other should have similar collar elevations, within $\pm 2$ metre elevation.
-The collars which were out-of-line were manually shifted up or down in elevation by a maximum of $\pm 6$ m to bring them in line with the topographic profile trend of the majority of drill holes.
-Additionally, a few historical exploration holes (drilled in 1970's and 1980's) whose precise location in the field could not be verified were adjusted slightly according to the topographic profile and by lining up their major ultramafic-mafic volcanic contact to the more recent Gowest holes at Bradshaw.
+The Bradshaw drilling area is generally flat with very little outcrop and so it is considered that any drill holes within 20-50 metres of each other should have similar collar elevations, within ± 2 metre elevation.
+The 32 (of the total 322) collars which were out-of-line were manually shifted up or down in elevation by a maximum of ±6 m (averaging 3 m) to bring them in line with the topographic profile trend of the majority of drill holes.
+Additionally, a few historical exploration holes (drilled in 1970's and 1980's) whose precise location in the field could not be verified were adjusted slightly according to the topographic profile and by lining up their major ultramaficmafic volcanic contact to the more recent Gowest holes at the Bradshaw Deposit.